Plica Syndrome in the knee

 A locked knee

 A plica is a fold in the membrane and can be found in different sizes in almost 50% of all knee joints.
+Quite often the plica does not show any symptoms.
 The problems are usually caused by Plica mediopatellaris.
-If the plica is massive, it can be jammed in the knee between the thigh-bone and the kneecap, causing chronic and painful inflammation of the plica or even damage to the cartilage.
-A typical symptom is a snapping or popping sensation at the kneecap, together with a burning pain after exercising the knee.
-Intensive exercising could also lead to permanent swelling and limited range of motion.
+If the plica is very big it can be jammed in the knee between the thigh bone and the kneecap causing chronic and painful inflammation of the plica or even damage to the cartilage.

 Conservative therapy